dmitrymaslov13/frontend-framework-agnostic-book/README.md

 The idea of ​​this book is to describe as many conceptually possible solutions to problems as possible, describing their possible disadvantages and advantages relative to others.
 From drag-and-drop and all its variations to virtual scrolling and micro-frontends

+You can see sample list of topics on https://github.com/dmitrymaslov13/frontend-frameworkless-book/blob/main/TODO.md